General Terms and Conditions of Purchase

 13. ON-SITE WORK

 If the Supplier works at one of the Purchaser’s places of business, it will be liable for ensuring compliance with all the provisions applicable in that place of business relating to health, safety and the environment, by the Supplier and by its staff, who remain under its sole authority, and by its subcontractors, without any entitlement to claim any compensation whatsoever in that respect.
 It undertakes to obtain information about the provisions in force before performing the Contract.
-For any work to be performed at one of the Purchaser’s places of business, the Supplier and its employees must comply with the applicable policies and procedures and with the safety instructions, administrative rules and general terms and conditions of performance provided in writing or given verbally before the work.
+For any work to be performed at one of the Purchaser’s places of business, the Supplier and its employees must comply with the applicable policies and procedures and with the safety instructions, administrative rules and general terms and conditions of performance provided in writing or given verbally before work.

 14. INSURANCE